 There’s no simpler or more direct way to put it.
-When you stop reading other peoples analysis is when you become good enough to do your own trading.
+When you stop reading other people’s trading analysis is when you become good enough to do your own trading.

 On the road to success, many traders learn from all sorts of different resources on the internet.
-And most of the time, the conversation and learning around trading is done on charts.
-The elementary action of drawing and image swapping.
+And most of the time, the conversation and learning around trading are done on charts.

-The fact is, the internet is loaded with so many analyses charts.
-From trading view, to websites, and forums, everywhere you click, you will see published analyses.
+The fact is, the internet is loaded with so many analysis charts.
+From tradingview to websites and forums, everywhere you click, you will see published trading analysis.

-But If you don’t know the person and haven’t test their analysis, you really can’t know for sure what the quality of the work is.
+But If you don’t know the person and haven’t tested their analysis, you really can’t know for sure what the quality of the work is.

-On your path to becoming a successful trader, one of the main goals is to understand the concept of analysis.
-This begins by finding out what type of analysis and strategy is right for you in order to eventually do it on your own.
+On your path to becoming a successful trader, one of the main goals is to understand the analysis concept.
+This begins by finding out what type of analysis and strategy is right for you to do it yourself eventually.

 If you’re trading on a live account and are relying on other people’s analysis, you’re likely doing something very wrong.

 First, you’re relying on someone you don’t know.
-You don’t know the background of their analysis and work.
+Second, you don’t know the background of their trading analysis and work.
 Let’s say the person who put the analysis together had a bad day when they worked on it.
 Sometimes people will make mistakes even if you really trust them.

-You’re not only not training yourself to recognize patterns and to do the work yourself, you’re also allowing yourself to become unaware of market situations.
+You’re not only avoiding training yourself to recognize patterns and to do the work yourself, but you’re also allowing yourself to become unaware of market situations.
 Once you see an analysis, you’re only seeing a fragment of the information needed to be considered before entering a trade.

-When you rely on this work, you might not be aware of the market changes and therefore put yourself in great risk.
-By the time you see the analysis and the market event has past, the analysis is no longer relevant.
-You’ll be using an outdated analysis that doesn’t work with the current reality.
+When you rely on this work, you might not be aware of the market changes and therefore put yourself at great risk.
+By the time you see the analysis and the market event has passed, the analysis is no longer relevant.
+You’ll be using an outdated trading analysis that doesn’t work with the current reality.

 The most important thing in trading is not the entry or exit or the analysis.
 It’s how you manage different situations.

-When you rely on someone else’s analysis, it means you’re not going deep enough into the market in order to understand conditions.
+When you rely on someone else’s analysis, it means you’re not going deep enough into the market to understand the conditions.
 You’re looking at the market superficially in a manner that is only about levels.
 There is so much more depth.

-If you’re relying on someone else’s analysis, there’s a good chance you didn’t bother to learn or consider these other elements.
-This leaves you with massive blind spots and ill prepared to be in the market.
+If you’re relying on someone else’s trading analysis, there’s a good chance you didn’t bother to learn or consider these other elements.
+This leaves you with massive blind spots and ill-prepared to be in the market.

-You will have to have your own ability and.
-If you can’t do your own analysis, stay away from the market.
+You will have to have your own ability, and If you can’t do your own trading analysis, stay away from the market.

-Reading other people’s analysis is very good while you’re learning.
-Have a strategy in your mind and then read the analysis in order to learn how to do it yourself.
+Reading other people’s analyses is very good while you’re learning.
+For example, have a strategy in your mind, and then read the analysis to learn how to do it yourself.

 Don’t waste your time if you’re not ready, willing, and able to learn and create the story and narrative of the market yourself.